ImBard/ImBard/README.md

 - 💙 I like game development and mathematics problems solving in computing
 - 📫 How to reach me talison.bmc@gmail.com
 ### About me
- I'm from São Paulo in Brazil, I start programin with 14yo, I was learning game development with engine gameMaker.
- I took a course in Eletronics Technician and a learn about low level programing with assembly.
+I'm from São Paulo, Brazil, and I started programming at the age of 14.
+My initial focus was on game development using the gameMaker engine.
+Later on, I pursued a course in Electronics Technician, which introduced me to low-level programming with assembly language.

- In 2020 before covid-19 pandemic I started Systems Development Technician course, but i have to stop, later in 2021 i back with the course and i finish in 2022, and now I'm in the college.
+In 2020, I began a Systems Development Technician course, but unfortunately, it was interrupted due to the COVID-19 pandemic.
+However, I resumed the course in 2021 and successfully completed it in 2022.
+Currently, I am enrolled in college, further expanding my knowledge in the field.

- I have experience with web development using, python, JavaScript, NodeJs, PHP, HTML, CSS, React, React-native and agile methods, like kaban and scrum.
+I have hands-on experience in web development using various technologies such as Python, JavaScript, Node.js, PHP, HTML, CSS, React, React Native, and agile methodologies like Kanban and Scrum.
- + We can programming together!!!
+ - We can programming together!!!

 ## <p>CodeWars</p>
 <img src="https://www.codewars.com/users/ImBard/badges/large" />